DeathlyMade/VR-Project/README.md

 ## iii.
 Methodology
 ### *Traditional Segmentation (Part C)*
-- *Thresholding and Morphological Operations*: Basic segmentation based on pixel intensity.
 - *Region-Based Segmentation*: Methods such as flooding and binary closing were applied.
 - *K-Means Clustering*: Used to segment regions based on color similarity.